rudnam/toggl-notion-integration/README.md

 ## Description

-Custom integration for Toggl's browser extension that automatically fills the time entry's project and tags based on properties from Notion.
+Modified Notion integration for Toggl's browser extension to automatically fill the time entry's project and tags based on properties from Notion.

 ## Notes